satyascode/satyascode/README.md

 # 👋 Hi, I’m Satya!

-## 🚀 Data Science and ML professional focused on business problems to ML problems!
+## 🚀 Data Science and ML professional focused on solving business problems to ML problems!

 👀 I’m interested and passionate in applied AI

-🌱 I’m currently looking to learn more about LLMs/RAG applications
+🌱 I’m currently looking to learn and apply LLMs/RAG applications in professional space

-💞️ I’m looking to collaborate on anything
+💞️ I’m looking to collaborate and explore ideas

 📫 Feel free to collab here or reach me on [linkedin](https://www.linkedin.com/in/satya-samal-profile)

   ### Professional Highlights 🌟